bcrowell/karl/README.md

 instability in Kruskal coordinates?

 ## To do

-Wrap the simple Runge-Kutta routine in a fancier one that is adaptive, so that we can, e.g., accurately determine the affine parameter at which we hit the singularity.
-Also, the adaptive routine should automatically switch coordinate systems when appropriate.
-Kruskal coordinates should be used only near the horizon.
-(Disadvantages of Kruskal coordinates: computationally expensive, computationally expensive in arcsinh-Kruskal to determine when we've hit the singularity.)

 Allow sanity tests for whether the geodesic maintains its timelike, null, or spacelike character, and in the timelike case for whether it stays in the future